Whenever you’re reading something on a screen, there is more than meets the eye.

 Create and send an email HTML from scratch

-If you know HTML and want to get more direct control over your email code, then many email tools also allow you to directly edit important HTML files that you can use as a custom HTML email template.
+If you know HTML and want to get more direct control over your email code, then many email tools also allow you to code your own email template by directly editing important HTML files that you can use as a custom HTML email template.

 There are lots of free HTML email templates that you can use available online.
 If you know your way around an HTML file, adapting the HTML email template to the email-building tool that you use is often quite an easy and straightforward process.